yds12/tarsila/issues.md

 16. Eyedropper should get visible color, not the one on the layer [DONE]
 17. When the active layer is deleted, move active layer to the one below [DONE]
 18. Inconsistent use of types for 2D points and colors
+19. Optimize syncing of preview and palette images (don't need to generate every single frame [ENH]